dannyshaf7/cybersecurity-writeups/README.md

+# CTF Write-Ups

+Welcome to my collection of Capture The Flag (CTF) challenge write-ups.
+These documents represent my learning process, techniques, and solutions from various CTF exercises—primarily solved individually, with a few team-based challenges included.

+The goal of this repo is to solidify my understanding of core cybersecurity concepts and provide a resource for others exploring offensive security topics.

+---

+## 🗂 Current Categories (grouped by challenge type)
+- Cryptography
+- Forensics
+- Web Security
+- OSINT
+- Malware & Reverse Engineering
+- Networking
+- Recon

-Each challenge folder contains one or more Markdown files with the following:
+## Each challenge folder contains one or more Markdown files with the following:
 - Challenge name
 - Description and objectives
 - Step-by-step solution